Archie Jones: Career

 On 12 November 2019, after progressing through the club's academy, Jones made his debut for Peterborough United in a 2–1 EFL Trophy win against rivals Cambridge United.
 Jones appeared on the bench in a 4-0 EFL League One defeat to Rotherham United in December 2019.

 On 11 May 2021 it was announced that he would leave Peterborough at the end of his contract.

+In July 2022, Jones returned to Spalding United on a permanent basis following a loan spell the previous season.

+On 4 July 2023, Jones returned to newly promoted National League North club Bishop's Stortford.

+On 25 August 2023, it was announced that Bitcoin-backed Spartan South Midlands Premier Division side Real Bedford F.C. had signed Jones from Bishop's Stortford on a permanent basis.